ing-bank/probatus/CONTRIBUTING.md

 ```

 ### Code for model validation modules
-* Model validation modules assume that trained models passed for validation are developed in skitlearn framework (have predict_proba and other standard functions)
+* Model validation modules assume that trained models passed for validation are developed in scikit-learn framework (have predict_proba and other standard functions)
+* They implement fit and transform methods and preferably inherit from BaseEstimator and TransformerMixin
 * Every python file used for model validation, needs to be in `/probatus/`
 * Every python module that validate the model needs to take at minimum three inputs:
-    - model - model trained in skitlearn framework
+    - model - model trained in scikit-learn framework
     - credit_data - pandas DataFrame with features and targets
     - X - array/list with names of featuers
     - Y - string with name of the target variables